-Families of children with disabilities entering kindergarten in September 2019 will participate in two processes:
+Families of children with disabilities entering kindergarten in September 2019 need to take part in two processes.
+They are:

 Find Out More